vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/get-started-tgf4k8s-sbdg.md

    * Replace `tanzu-gemfire` with your namespace if different.
    * Replace `hello-world-gemfire-cluster` with the name of your GemFire instance if different.

-When the Tanzu GemFire cluster has been completely deleted, remove the persistent volume claims of the Kubernetes cluster.
+When the VMware GemFire cluster has been completely deleted, remove the persistent volume claims of the Kubernetes cluster.
 These are disk claims that Kubernetes makes on the underlying system.

    ```
     kubectl -n tanzu-gemfire get persistentvolumeclaims